hello all,

 shouting about how much you’d like to send these people

-back to their america in one of the knock-off gucci bags they bought
+back to their america in one of the knock-off gucci bags

 they look at you like you’re all part of the experience